 ELECTRICITYCLUB.CO.UK and Chi Ming Lai have always been at the forefront of championing, interviewing and reviewing the luminaries of this great instrument past to present, and are likely to remain the de facto voice of the synth scene well into the future… we agree on one thing and that is FM-84’s singer Ollie Wride is deffo one to watch as a star for the future!

 Paula Gilmer, TINY MAGNETIC PETS

-Happy Birthday TEC. thank you for your support.
+Happy Birthday ELECTRICITYCLUB.CO.UK. thank you for your support.
 You never fail to impress with your encyclopedic knowledge of synthpop.
 Here’s looking forward to 10 more!

 Mr Normall, NUNTIUS

-I’ve been following most of my favourite artists since they were brand new and often this means 30+ years, yet reading articles and interviews by The Electricity Club, I have learned every time something new about of my favourites.
+I’ve been following most of my favourite artists since they were brand new and often this means it’s a period of 30+ years, yet when reading articles and interviews by ELECTRICITYCLUB.CO.UK, I have learned every time something new about of my favourites.

-Following The Electricity Club have made me paid attention to several new acts that I would likely know nothing about if they hadn’t appeared on the page.
+Following ELECTRICITYCLUB.CO.UK have made me pay attention to several new acts that I would likely know nothing about if they hadn’t appeared on the page.

 Catrine Christensen, SOFTWAVE

 An outstanding magazine supporting new and upcoming artists whom they choose carefully as they have great taste of music regarding to their huge knowledge within the synthpop genre, when it comes to their writing and promotion – there’s no one like them.
 Happy birthday 😘

 Happy 10th birthday ELECTRICITYCLUB.CO.UK!
 Your love and commitment to the synth community is unparalleled and your support has meant a lot to me on a professional but also on a personal level.
 Here’s to the next 10 years! 😘